Baker relaxes outdoor mask mandate, announces timeline for lifting remaining COVID-19 restrictions

-BOSTON (WHDH) - Gov. Charlie Baker on Tuesday announced relaxed outdoor mask guidance and said that Massachusetts will transition to Phase 4, Step 2 of its reopening plan next month, marking the beginning of a shift that could ease all COVID-19 restrictions on businesses and gatherings by August, as long public health data allows for it.
+BOSTON (WHDH) – Gov. Charlie Baker on Tuesday announced relaxed outdoor mask guidance and said that Massachusetts will transition to Phase 4, Step 2 of its reopening plan next month, marking the beginning of a shift that could ease all COVID-19 restrictions on businesses and gatherings by August, as long public health data continues to trend positively.

+“The light at the end of the tunnel, thanks to the hard work of so many, is getting closer,” Baker said.
+“We can start to look ahead with real optimism for the path forward,” Baker said during a news conference at the State House.

 RELATED: